These are the minimum recommended system requirements for running Carve EQ.

 It is also possible to pan the view with any tool selected by clicking and dragging on the axis labels below and to the right of the viewport.

-The zoom view tool is used to zoom the viewport along both the frequency and the gain axis.
+The zoom view tool is used to zoom the viewport along the gain axis.
 Simply click and drag to zoom the view.

-It is also possible to zoom the view with any tool selected by scrolling the mouse wheel when hovering the axis labels below and to the right of the viewport.
+It is also possible to zoom the view with any tool selected by scrolling the mouse wheel when hovering the axis labels to the right of the viewport.

 The reference tool allows you to display an overlaid spectrum of another sound in the main work area.
 This can be useful in many ways, for example when trying to match the equalization curve of one song to another one, or during mixing when you want to avoid having two tracks clash in the same frequency range.
 Reference spectrums can be recorded and and later loaded from profiles which can be easily shared between different sessions.